A Guide to the Best Hikes Near Philadelphia

 The City of Brotherly Love is known for many things — a rich national history, many movie and TV references, culture, industry, sports, museums and those cheesesteaks.
 It is also one of the best cities for hiking.
 If you love scenic walks and hiking trails, Philly is the place for you.
 In fact, Outside magazine recently named Philadelphia to their list of the 20 top cities in America to live for those who love outdoor activities, citing the prevalence of parks and trails in and near the city.

 There are several urban options for hiking right in the city, and many more are in the surrounding state parks and national parks that are just a short drive away.
-This guide is full of the best hikes near Philadelphia for all ages and abilities.
-Try any and all of these amazing trails — they each have something unique to offer!
+This guide is full of the best hikes near Philly for all ages and abilities.
+Gather your day pack and water bottle, and try any and all of these amazing trail options — they each have something unique to offer!

 Valley Forge Historical Trail

-For a dose of history along your walk, the Valley Forge Historical Trail is one of the best family hikes near Philadelphia.
-The Valley Forge Historical Trail itself is 7.7 miles long, but it is part of the Valley Forge National Historical Park, which features more than 28 miles of trails altogether.
+For a dose of history along your walk, the Valley Forge Historic Trail is one of the best family hikes near Philadelphia.
+The Valley Forge Historical Trail itself is 7.7 miles long, but it is part of the Valley Forge National Historical Park, which features more than 28 miles of trails altogether — connecting directly to the Appalachian Trail.

 The park is steeped in Revolutionary War History, and you will see old cabins from this era, as well as actors in period costumes.
 The trails are mostly flat, so they are great for families with kids and for hiking beginners.
 The park is also pet-friendly.